alexdohm/Goals-For-Today-OSU/README.md

 # Goals-For-Today

-Capstone project preliminary scaffolding
+Capstone project for CS 467
+To-do app designed as an effective replacement of daily standup meetings.

+## Initial setup

 Followed the steps here for React, Babel, and Webpack setup: https://www.valentinog.com/blog/babel/

 Needed a combo of sources for the Sass setup, mostly these two: https://developerhandbook.com/webpack/how-to-configure-scss-modules-for-webpack/ and https://blog.marcnuri.com/react-babel-webpack-sass-application/

 ## To run locally